 While several states, mainly in the north, celebrated Thanksgiving, the push for a national day of thanks began in 1850 at the behest of Sarah Josepha Hale, the editor of the Godey’s Lady’s Book.
-Godey’s Lady’s Book was the most widely circulating magazine in American at the time and Sarah Hale, was, in today’s language, a thought leader.
+Godey’s Lady’s Book was the most widely circulating magazine in American at the time and Sarah Hale, was, in today’s language, a thought leader or influencer.
 Using her magazine as a national platform, she petitioned first James Buchanan and then Abraham Lincoln to proclaim a national day of thanks.
 In 1863 Lincoln issued a Proclamation of Thanksgiving establishing the last Thursday of November as a day of thanks and prayer.
 Unlike Madison’s successors, Lincoln’s successors.
 Andrew Johnson and Ulysses G. Grant kept up the tradition of an annual day of thanks.

 Thanksgiving was formalized as a national holiday when, on June 28th, Ulysses S. Grant signed the Holidays Act of 1870.
 While this act made Thanksgiving a national holiday, it left the actual date to the discretion of the president.
 Presidents were content to follow the lead of Lincoln and declare Thanksgiving to be the last Thursday in November.
 Until 1939 when Thanksgiving would fall on November 30th, leaving a mere 24 shopping days until Christmas.
 Quaint as it may seem to us, at that time stores did not display Christmas decorations nor have Christmas sales until after Thanksgiving.
-Retailers, alarmed by studies that showed that most Americans did not begin their Christmas shopping until after Thanksgiving, prevailed upon President Roosevelt to change the date.
+Retailers, alarmed by studies showing that most Americans did not begin their Christmas shopping until after Thanksgiving, prevailed upon President Roosevelt to change the date.
 On October 31st, Roosevelt issued Presidential Proclamation 2373 moving Thanksgiving back a week, to November 23d.
 The short notice took everyone by surprise and the move was terribly unpopular; 28 states refused to move the date.
 Roosevelt kept Thanksgiving at the earlier date for the next two years.
 In 1941 he relented and on December 26, 1941 he signed a joint resolution establishing Thanksgiving as the fourth Thursday in November.